DavLopezFelix/Booking/README.md

 5. Execute the test file by running the command:  `pytest Tests/test_AdminDBoardPage.py -n 2 -v --html=./AdminPanelReport.html`.
 6. The test reports will be generated as  `BookingReport.html` and `AdminPanelReport.html` .

 By following these steps, you will be able to clone the repository, set up the necessary dependencies, and run the test file using pytest.
+The tests will run in parallel, with two browsers open to execute each test case.
 The resulting test report will be saved as  `BookingReport.html` and `AdminPanelReport.html`.

 Feel free to explore the repository, modify the scripts, and add more test cases according to your testing requirements.